Michigan Wolverines field hockey

 The Michigan Wolverines field hockey team is the intercollegiate field hockey program representing the University of Michigan.
 The school competes in the Big Ten Conference in Division I of the National Collegiate Athletic Association (NCAA).
 The Michigan field hockey team plays its home games at Phyllis Ocker Field on the university campus in Ann Arbor, Michigan.
-Michigan has won one NCAA Championship as well as eleven Big Ten regular season titles and eight Big Ten tournaments since the creation of the field hockey program in 1973.
-The team is currently coached by Marcia Pankratz.
+Michigan has won one NCAA Championship as well as eleven Big Ten regular season titles and nine Big Ten tournaments since the creation of the field hockey program in 1973.
+The team is currently coached by Kristi Gannon Fisher.

 History

 Field hockey has been a varsity sport at the University of Michigan since 1973.
 From 1978 to 1988 and again from 1992 to the present, Michigan has played in the Big Ten Conference.
 Between 1989 and 1991, the team played in the Midwestern Collegiate Field Hockey Conference.
 The team won a number of major championships during the late 1990s and early 2000s, beginning with a Big Ten regular season title in 1997 and a Big Ten tournament championship in 1999.
 This streak of successes under head coach Marcia Pankratz culminated with the team's first and to date only national championship in 2001.
 The achievement was the first NCAA title won by a women's sports team at the University of Michigan, and was also just the second time a Midwestern university had claimed the championship after Iowa had done it first in 1986.